genomic-medicine-sweden/meta-val/.github/CONTRIBUTING.md

 Contributions to the code are even more welcome ;)

 > [!NOTE]
-> If you need help using or modifying genomic-medicine-sweden/meta-val then the best place to ask is on the nf-core Slack [#metaval](https://nfcore.slack.com/channels/metaval) channel ([join our Slack here](https://nf-co.re/join/slack)).
+> If you need help using or modifying genomic-medicine-sweden/meta-val then the best place to ask is by creating an [issue](https://github.com/genomic-medicine-sweden/meta-val/issues).

 ## Contribution workflow